rudbeckia dyeing yellow flower

 Do botanical colors last?

-The fastness of natural colors This is the question most often asked when talking about natural dyes.
+The fastness of natural dyeing This is the question most often asked when talking about natural dyes.
 It’s the victim of a deep-rooted prejudice among our contemporaries: pale colors, colors that don’t last… To believe in this prejudice is to ignore the history of natural dyeing.
 Botanical colors have endured for centuries Since time immemorial, … Read more

 Onion dyeing

-Or how to look after your onions* * A French expression meaning “Mind your own business” I love onions.
+Or how to look after your onions properly* * A French expression meaning “Mind your own business” I love onions.
 In all its forms.
 In tarts, chutneys, soups… I use it in all kinds of sauces to accompany dishes.
 Onions are good to eat and good for your health.
-What does it look like in botanical … Read more
+What does it look like in … Read more

 A surprise: Phytolacca dyeing